Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Summary

 \item \textbf{Void size statistics depend strongly on the identification algorithm.} While qualitative trends are consistent, we identify systematic differences between void-finding methods.
 Watershed-based algorithms systematically produce larger voids with more pronounced compensation walls compared to geometry-based \texttt{VoidFinder}.
 These discrepancies arise from the fundamentally different definitions of void boundaries (basin merging versus maximal sphere packing), highlighting that void size-related statistics are intrinsically method-dependent.

 \item \textbf{Tracer bias affects density profiles but not geometry.} By exploiting the full ELUCID simulation box, we show that void properties exhibit a conditional dependence on tracer mass.
-Noticeable variations in the density profiles—specifically deeper central underdensities and stronger compensation walls—emerge only for the most massive subhaloes ($>10^{11.5} , M_{\odot}/h$).
-In contrast, void shapes remain invariant across all mass bins, reinforcing their status as robust tracers of the underlying matter distribution.
+Noticeable variations in the density profiles—specifically deeper central underdensities and stronger compensation walls—emerge only for the most massive subhaloes ($>10^{11.5}~h^{-1}M_{\odot}$).
+In contrast, void shapes remain nearly invariant across all mass bins, reinforcing their status as robust tracers of the underlying large-scale matter distribution.

-\item \textbf{Constrained simulations provide a high-fidelity bridge between observations and theory.} The excellent agreement in void statistics between SDSS observations, the ELUCID reconstructed volume, and the full simulation box demonstrates that the ELUCID density field faithfully reproduces the topology of the observed cosmic web.
-This point-to-point correspondence establishes constrained simulations as a powerful framework for disentangling observational systematics from intrinsic physical properties in the low-density Universe.
+\item \textbf{Constrained simulations provide a useful bridge between observations and theory.} The broad agreement in void statistics between SDSS observations, the ELUCID reconstructed volume, and the full simulation box suggests that the ELUCID density field broadly reproduces the large-scale topology of the observed cosmic web.
+This consistency supports the use of constrained simulations as a valuable framework for studying how reconstruction uncertainties, tracer-dependent effects, and void-finding methodologies influence void statistics in the low-density Universe.

 \end{enumerate}

 Overall, our results demonstrate that not all void statistics are equally robust: geometric properties, particularly void shapes, are largely insensitive to observational and methodological uncertainties, whereas size-related quantities and density profiles exhibit a stronger dependence on void definitions and tracer properties.
 This distinction has important implications for the use of cosmic voids as cosmological probes.